Hongyi-Li-sz/Hinge-Regression-Tree/README.md

 **Official implementation** of **Hinge Regression Tree (HRT)** — an optimization-grounded **oblique, piecewise-linear tree** that learns each split by solving a **hinge (max/min) nonlinear least-squares** problem over two linear predictors, giving **ReLU-like expressivity** for **regression** and a **simple binary-classification extension** (fit on \{0,1\} targets; clip to [0,1] and threshold at 0.5).
 (See the ICLR 2026 paper / OpenReview for details.)

+> **Companion project:** [HRT-Boost](https://github.com/Hongyi-Li-sz/HRT-Boost) extends HRT from a single oblique piecewise-linear tree to a boosted ensemble of HRT base learners.
+> Use this repository for the original single-tree HRT reference implementation, and use **HRT-Boost** for the boosted compact tabular regression model.

 ## Paper